 Finding Your Style

-When asked who/what he draws his inspiration from to create pieces in his signature style, Vincent emphasizes how important it is to search anywhere but your field of interest.
-While it’s helpful to analyze the work of others in your field to broaden the understanding of technical elements (like composition and retouching) he believes better work comes from places outside the established standards of your genre.
+When asked who/what he draws his inspiration from to create pieces in his signature style, Vincent emphasises how important it is to search anywhere but your field of interest.
+While it’s helpful to analyse the work of others in your field to broaden the understanding of technical elements (like composition and retouching) he believes better work comes from places outside the established standards of your genre.

 For Vincent, the world of portrait photography, especially the works of Peter Lindbergh and Navad Kander, is a great source of inspiration.
 He also expressed a great deal of interest in fashion photographers who explore the conceptual side of the genre.
 “After all, inspiration is best when it’s abstract,” he added.

 Once Vincent has found his inspiration, he begins planning out his shoot.
 According to Vincent, “When you press the shutter, you’re not just taking a photo but your mind has also collected a wealth of information and impressions leading up to the capture that hopefully shapes your own vision of the photo.”
 This means everything from equipment to Lightroom workflow.

 When asked about what equipment he uses to bring his vision to life, Vincent replied: “Light, both natural and artificial, is certainly key to achieving the mood I desire.
 Most of the photos in my portfolio are shot with available light, though I do like to bring a studio strobe outside to highlight certain areas of the image, if that serves our purpose.
 I’m not a big fan of using artificial light just for the purpose of using artificial light, but it can be a very powerful tool to create atmosphere and impact.”